-The Kings Lynn Talking Newspaper was started some 40 years ago as a joint venture between Kings Lynn Lions Club and Hospital Radio Kings Lynn.
+The Kings Lynn Talking Newspaper was started over 40 years ago as a joint venture between Kings Lynn Lions Club and Hospital Radio Kings Lynn in 1979 becoming independent in 1991.

 The first edition recorded around Christmas had news and carols on it.
 It was recorded on an old reel to reel and any mistakes had to be cut out by the sound recordist John Greyson.